chingu-voyages/v46-tier2-team-14/README.md

 ### Quick Start

-Follow these steps to quickly start the Recipe Search project:
+Follow these steps to quickly start the project:

 1. **Run the Application:**
     ```bash